 - The market is in a medium-term downtrend.

-- Market starts a test at a previous support line.
+- The market starts a test at a previous support line.

-- The market creates a fake support level which will not hold.
+- The market creates a fake support level that will not hold.

 - The market breaks after the third attempt after rolling over.